andlessa/SMStoEFT/README.md

  ---
  * [data](./data): folder storing the required data for reproducing the results
  ---
- * [plotting](./plotting): folder storing Jupyter notebooks used for plotting
+ * [plotting](./plotting): folder storing Jupyter notebooks and code used for plotting
  ---
   * [Cards](./Cards): stores several process and parameter cards for generating events with MadGraph
  ---
- * [auxFiles](./auxFiles): contain fixes for the MG5 makefiles required when compiling with Collier as well as the Higgs-G-G example.
+ * [auxFiles](./auxFiles): contain fixes for the MG5 makefiles required when compiling with Collier
  ---
  * [modelFiles](./modelFiles): stores the FeynRules files for the models described above
  ---
  * [Models](./Models): stores the UFO and FeynArts output for the models described above
  ---
- * [notebooks](./notebooks): several jupyter notebooks for plotting and analyzing the data
- ---
  * [mathematicaNBs](./mathematicaNBs/): contains several mathematical notebooks for loading the models, calculating diagrams and loop integrals and checking the matching conditions.

 ## Form Factors

+The 1-loop form factors UFO model can be found [here](./Models/Top-FormFactorsOneLoop-UFO/).

 ### Computing Form Factors

-The calculation of form factors can be done using FeynArts, FeynCalc and Package-X (through FeynHelpers).
+The calculation of form factors can be done using FeynArts, FeynCalc and Package-X (see [formFactors](./mathematicaNBs/formFactors/)).

 ### Creating Models with Form Factors